 There is no doubt that the day of the self-drive or robot car isn't far off.
-Nevada has already made self-driving cars legal and before that Google was allowing its cars to control themselves with the help of a human overseer, see Google drives a car.
+Various states and countries have made self-driving cars legal and Google, Uber and most car companies are allowing cars to control themselves with the help of a human overseer, see Google drives a car.
 There are even intermediate solutions being tried out by mainstream car companies such as VW with its autopilot which takes the wheel while being monitored by the driver.

 In the future it will be, if not actually illegal, extremely bad taste to drive.
 The car's systems will be so good that even wanting to drive will be taken as a statement that you have no respect for your life and worse still no respect for others.

 Of course all of this depends on one single assumption that self drive cars will be safer and by a very obvious and noticeable margin.
 The problem with this is that we all know how buggy and unreliable the average piece of software is.
 Even automotive software, created to be more reliable than the average, has come under suspicion on occasion.

 So how can we prove that the software actually works?

 Using formal methods

 When questions like this are asked the attention generally shifts to "formal methods".